milesaturpin/lean-site-template/content/faq.md

 ##### **Saturday, September 22nd — First Discussion Meeting**
 <br>

-Check back here on August 29th for a link to the application.
+Check back here on August 29th for a link to the application, or [**put down your email**](http://eepurl.com/dFilSD) and we'll let you know when it's live!
 <br>

 ---